martin0wong/org-manager/README.md

 ## Who will use it?

 Anyone!
-If you need to manage your organization (e.g. online groups), this tool will help you.
+If you need to manage your organization (e.g. online groups, clubs), this tool will help you.

 ## Why is this project of interest to you?